What is Vivlodex and how is it used?

 Store in the original container and keep the bottle tightly closed to protect from moisture.
 Dispense in a tight container if package is subdivided.

-Manufactured (under license from iCeutica Pty Ltd.) for and Distributed by: Iroko Pharmaceuticals, LLC Philadelphia, PA 19112.
-Revised: October/2015
+Manufactured (under license from iCeutica Pty Ltd.) for and Distributed by: Egalet US Inc., Wayne PA 19087.
+Revised: Mar 2019

 The following adverse reactions are discussed in greater detail in other sections of the labeling: